bokub/github-stats-box/README.md

 ### Prep work

-1. [Create a new public GitHub Gist](https://gist.github.com/new) (the Gist description will be displayed on top of your pinned Gist)
+1. [Create a new public GitHub Gist](https://gist.github.com/new) (the gist description will be displayed on top of your pinned Gist)
 2. [Create a token](https://github.com/settings/tokens/new) with the `gist` scope and copy it

 ### Project setup